Shoomanjin/overwolf.github.io/docs/api/overwolf-egs.md

 ## Other notes

-There are two events you may listen to:
+There are two events you might need to use:

 * `overwolf.egs.onEgsEnablementChanged.addListener(function(result) { result.isEnabled == [true | false] });`
   Will indicate when the EGS is enabled/disabled – you can wait for this event if a call to `overwolf.egs.isEnabled` returns false.